Return of Title IV Funds due to Discontinuance of Study

 Federal financial aid regulations require that any student who fails to earn a passing grade in at least one course in the semester shall be considered as having “unofficially withdrawn.”

 At the end of each semester, UB will review the academic transcripts of federal financial aid recipients to identify students who have no passing grades as a result of “non-attendance” or “unofficial withdrawal.”
 The Return of Title IV calculation will be performed (after the semester has ended and grades are available) using the midpoint of the semester as the unofficial withdrawal date.
 Based on these calculations, the school will be required to return any “unearned” federal assistance, resulting in a debit or increase to the student account.
 Students will be notified by email to his or her UB email address of the Pending Unofficial Withdrawal review.
-If a student feels this determination is incorrect, he/she can submit a Return of Title IV Appeal and Attendance Verification Form.
-This form is available for a two-week period beginning on the first day after the conclusion of the semester.
-Students will receive the results of the review via email after a determination is made.
+Instructions to appeal the review are included in the email.

 While there is no academic penalty associated with the ‘W’ grade, there may be financial aid implications.
 Any student who received federal Title IV financial aid funding (e.g. Pell Grant, Direct Loans, Perkins Loan, etc.) will have their eligibility recalculated in order to determine: